syncfusion-content/javascript-docs/js/Diagram/Tooltip.md

 ### Disable tooltip at runtime

 Tooltips on mouse over can be disabled by assigning "null" value to the `tooltip` property.
-Following code snippet illustrates how to disable the mouse over tooltip at runtime.
+The following code example illustrates how to disable the mouse over tooltip at runtime.

 {% highlight js %}

     $("#diagram").ejDiagram({
-        //Disable mouse over tooltip at runtime
+        //Disables mouse over tooltip at runtime
         tooltip: null
     });